IntelPython/scikit-learn_bench/README.md

 ## Intel(R) Extension for Scikit-learn support

-By default scikit-learn benchmark launches using [Intel(R) Extension for Scikit-learn](https://github.com/intel/scikit-learn-intelex) on the CPU (use ``no-intel-optimized`` option to run without extention).
+The runs of Scikit-learn benchmark use [Intel(R) Extension for Scikit-learn](https://github.com/intel/scikit-learn-intelex) on the CPU by default (use ``no-intel-optimized`` option to run without extention).
 Some benchmarks have a GPU support:

 * dbscan
 * kmeans